Lord-Kamina/customizable-shortcuts/data/README.md

   + Add "Quit" and "Preferences" shortcuts when not defined normally.
   + Moved several previously uncategorized shortcuts into their proper groups.
 Removed duplicate shortcuts in more than one group.
   + Completely re-factored the way keypresses are parsed, in order to make handling more robust.
 Now using KeyboardEvent.keyCode and KeyboardEvent.code when the former is unavailable, thus bringing back support for dead keys, among other things.
+  + Shortcut mappings will now be stored alongside the rest of preferences.
+The extension will detect previously added shortcuts and convert them automatically when updating.

 + ### Fixed
   + Implemented proper sizes for all icons.